StevenDavid/lambda-layer-tokenization/README.md

 YOUR_EMAIL=<user-email>
 ```

-**Step 6.8** Run the script ‘cognito_commands.sh’.
+**Step 6.8** Run the script *cognito_commands.sh*.
 This script will generate the command required to create new user in Cognito and generate ID token for API authentication.

 ```bash
 ./cognito_commands.sh